mindspore-ai/docs/docs/mindformers/docs/source_en/feature/resume_training2.0.md

   > The learning rate curve of the entire training process has been fixed, and the epoch value setting will not affect the learning rate.
 A larger value can be set to ensure that 10 datasets can be trained.

 - Step 3: After training one epoch of the dataset, you can replace the dataset to resume training.
 The following is resume training based on the number of iterations recorded in `latest_checkpointed_iteration.txt`.
-For other resume training methods, please refer to [Interruption Resume Training](#interruption-resume-training) or [Strategy Conversion Resume Training](#strategy-conversion-resume-training).
+For other resume training methods, please refer to [Interruption Resume Training](#interruption-resume-training) or [Scaling Resume Training](#scaling-resume-training).

   ```yaml
   load_checkpoint: /path/to/checkpoint